Orthodontic Marketing: A 2026 Growth Guide for Practices

 An orthodontic practice should use social media to show results and build trust, not to chase followers.
 Before-and-after transformations, short video, and real patient stories do the work, because they answer the question every prospect is silently asking: will this actually work for me?

-Format matters more than frequency.
-Video posts get 48% more engagement than static posts on dental social accounts, per Hootsuite, and that gap is wider for visual results like aligner progress.
-Still, 97% of dentists surveyed use Facebook as their main platform, according to Dental Economics, so meet parents where they already are.
+- Favor video.
+Video posts get about 48% more engagement than static posts on dental accounts, per Hootsuite, and the gap is wider for visual progress like aligners.

 What to actually post